lukeg101/lplzoo/Sub/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=\frac{\forall&space;i.&space;S_i&space;<&space;T_i}{\{l_i:S_i\}&space;<&space;\{l_i&space;:&space;T_i\}}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\frac{\forall&space;i.&space;S_i&space;<&space;T_i}{\{l_i:S_i\}&space;<&space;\{l_i&space;:&space;T_i\}}" title="\frac{\forall i.
 S_i < T_i}{\{l_i:S_i\} < \{l_i : T_i\}}" /></a>

 - We do structural subtyping here so that the structure of a type determines whether it's a subtype of another type.
-The alternative is nominal subtyping where terms are subtypes when defined in a certain why (like how classes extend supertypes in Java).
+The alternative is nominal subtyping where terms are subtypes when defined in a certain way (like how classes extend supertypes in Java).
 - Field ordering in records does not matter, enabling _permutation_ subtyping.
 - The subtyping relation is not explicit in the language but rather done at typechecking time and so any terms using `<` are for demonstration and are not parsable in Sub.
 - Records are typeable only if all of their subterms are typeable and all of the labels are unique.
 We leverage the STLC typing rules and the subtyping relation to ensure record fields are typeable.
-- Projections are typeable only if it is applied to a term which is a well-typed record and the projection label (`1` in `{1=()}.1`) explicitly matches a label in that record.
+- Projections are typeable only if it is applied to a term which is a well-typed record and the projection label (`x` in `{x=()}.x`) explicitly matches a label in that record.
-- Units are considered to be equivalent to _Object_ in conventional object-oriented languages and hence a function taking a `()` will take anything, as everything is a subtype of Object: `(\1:1.1) (\2:A.2)`.
+- Units are considered to be equivalent to _Object_ in conventional object-oriented languages and hence a function taking a `()` will take anything, as everything is a subtype of Object: `(\x:1.x) (\a:A.a)`.
 We should mention that languages like Java might include additional baggage like [hashCode](https://docs.oracle.com/javase/7/docs/api/java/lang/Object.html), our treatment is simpler as we don't need this to demonstrate how subtyping works.
 The subtyping relation therefore states that all types are subtypes of units `():1`.
 - All base types are on the same level and hence `A < B` for arbitrary `A != B` is false but `A < A` is true (due to the reflexivity of `<`).
 - For arrow types `f:S1 -> S2` and `g:T1 -> T2` we require that `T1 < S1` and `S2 < T2` if `f < g`.
 The first is needed as `g` expects a type `T1` and `f` provides a type `S1` with a domain (input space) that may supercede `T1`.
 The second is because the codomain (result) of `f` should be a subtype of `g` if we are going to use `S2` anywhere `T2` would be expected.
-This is demonstrated by the term `(\1:1->1.1) (\2:A->A.2)`
+This is demonstrated by the term `(\f:1->1.f) (\g:A->A.g)`
 - This implementation follows a [small-step](https://cs.stackexchange.com/questions/43294/difference-between-small-and-big-step-operational-semantics) operational semantics and Berendregt's [variable convention](https://cs.stackexchange.com/questions/69323/barendregts-variable-convention-what-does-it-mean) (see `substitution` in Sub.hs).
 The variable convention is adopted for both types and terms.
 - Reductions include the one-step reduction (see `reduce1` in Sub.hs), the many-step reduction (see `reduce` in Sub.hs).